 Even Open AI has come up with a tool that detects AI-generated text, i.e. an essay by ChatGPT, the Wall Street Journal reports.
 But there’s something here for people who want to stick with the downside of that, that even “OpenAI said its so-called AI classifier itself fails to detect bot-written text nearly three-quarters of the time.”
 Oh good, I mean bad.
 Hmmm.

-- …and today (Feb.
-6) Google introduced Bard, its own chatbot of this sort, built on its Language Model for Dialog Applications (LaMDA).
+- About the introduction of Bard (Feb.
+6), Google’s own chatbot of this sort, built on its Language Model for Dialog Applications (LaMDA).
 The more robotic sounding “ChatGPT” stands for “Chat Generative Pre-trained Transformer,” and it’s built on OpenAI’s latest language model, GPT-3.
 As Mike Masnick of TechDirt posted on Mastodon, “The conversational AI wars commence.”

-- Added later: Professor Mollick thoughtfully published an article (Feb.
-17) on lessons he and his students have learned from using generative AI.
+- Professor Mollick on lessons he and his students have learned from using generative AI (Feb.
+17).
 One thing he found, after Microsoft gave him access to AI Bing, was that that system “is so much more capable than ChatGPT that many of the issues with the old AI are no longer relevant.”
 And there are a lot of startups releasing AI products too.
 Things are moving fast.

 - OpenAI’s page on ChatGPT